Created on:

 Key Differences Between KYC and KYB

-While KYC and KYB share the common goal of managing risk and ensuring compliance, they differ in several important ways.
-Below are the key differences between Know Your Customer and Know Your Business:
+While KYC and KYB share the common goal of managing risk and ensuring compliance, they differ in several important ways:

 Challenges in Implementing KYC and KYB